radiantearth/stac-spec/collection-spec/collection-spec.md

    but can optionally be accompanied by additional statistical values.
    The range specified by the `minimum` and `maximum` properties can specify the potential range of values, but it is recommended to be as precise as possible.
+3. Extensible JSON Schema definitions for fine-grained information, see the [JSON Schema Object](#json-schema-object) section for more.

 All values must follow the schema of the property they summarize.
 So the values in the array or the values given for `minimum` and `maxmimum` must comply to the original data type